Feature-Aware (Hyper)graph Generation via Next-Scale Prediction: Related Work

 \textbf{Applications of hypergraph generation}.
-Generative models that capture both higher-order structure and node/hyperedge features are critical in numerous domains.
-In molecular design, regular graph generative models struggle to accurately represent rings and scaffolds~\cite{vignac2023digress}, which naturally correspond to hyperedges involving multi-atom interactions rather than pairwise bonds.
-Similarly, 3D shape modeling involves surfaces such as triangles, quads, or general polygons that extend beyond simple pairwise connectivity.
-Conventional approaches often rely on fixed topology, quantization, or autoregressive sequence modeling with transformers~\cite{nash2020polygenautoregressivegenerativemodel, siddiqui2023meshgptgeneratingtrianglemeshes}, limiting their flexibility and scalability.
-Hypergraphs provide a more expressive framework by treating faces as hyperedges, enabling the joint generation of topology and features.
+Generative models that capture higher-order structure and node or hyperedge features are crucial in many domains.
+For example, 3D shape modeling involves surfaces (\eg triangles, quads, or polygons) that go beyond pairwise connectivity.
+Existing methods often rely on fixed topology, quantization, or autoregressive transformer-based modeling \citep{nash2020polygenautoregressivegenerativemodel, siddiqui2023meshgptgeneratingtrianglemeshes}, limiting flexibility and scalability.
+Hypergraphs offer a general representation by treating faces as hyperedges, enabling joint topology and feature generation.

-In contrast to previous approaches that either target hypergraph topology alone or feature-aware graph generation, we introduce the first method that jointly models both hypergraph structure and features within a unified and scalable framework. \method~extends hierarchical generative methods with feature-aware expansions, a novel node budget mechanism, and flow-matching training adapted to our strategy.
-This combination enables effective generative modeling for featured hypergraphs.
+Unlike prior work that focuses solely on topology or relies on flat, non-scalable designs, we present the first unified, scalable approach for jointly modeling topology and features for graphs and hypergraphs. \method~enhances hierarchical generative modeling with feature integration, hierarchical scale encoding, and multi-scale graph OT coupling.